* U.S. crude stocks drop by 7.1 million barrels - API

 U.S. crude inventories fell by 7.1 million barrels in the week to Oct.
 13 to 461.4 million barrels, the American Petroleum Institute (API) said late on Tuesday.

-Official U.S. fuel inventory data is due later on Wednesday from the Energy Information Administration, which Dutch bank ING said would likely also show a stock drawdown.
+Official U.S. fuel inventory data is due to be published later on Wednesday by the Energy Information Administration.

 Adding to a tightening U.S. market, tensions in the Middle East meant that a risk premium was being priced into oil markets.

 Iraqi government forces captured the major Kurdish-held oil city of Kirkuk earlier this week, responding to a Kurdish independence referendum, and there are concerns that fighting could disrupt supplies.

 "In the case of Kurdistan, the 500,000 barrel-per-day (bpd) Kirkuk oil field cluster is at risk," U.S. bank Goldman Sachs said on Tuesday.